vanng822/uploader/README.md

 Upload image to storage, retrieve and delete.
-Bundle with File storage but any storage implements ImageStorage shold works, please create pull request if you implement one.
+Bundle with File storage but any storage implements ImageStorage should works, please create pull request if you implement one.

 ## http request methods